societe-generale/spintest/README.md

 ```

-The `next()` method throw a `StopAsyncIteration` if there is no task left to execute.
+The `next()` method throws a `StopAsyncIteration` if there are no tasks left to execute.

-Note: You can use the method `next()` in parallel mode.
-In that situation the method returns a list with the result of the task against each URLs.
+Note: The method `next()` can be used in parallel mode.
+In this case the method returns a list with the result of the task against each URLs.

 ### Type convertion

-Task template evaluation always returns a string, but sometimes the target API expects a non-string value,
+Task template evaluation always returns a string, but sometimes the target API expects a non-string value.<br/>
-it can be useful to convert it to the corresponding type.
+It is possible to convert it a the corresponding type if needed

 Spintest provides a set of json value converters that provide such functionality.